keobox/turic/lesson26/topics.md

 - Add the raw symbol quoting I did not added in Lesson 25.
 - In case we want implement a real quoting we should add a `quote` field in case of strings in `tfobj`.
-- Remove "quoting" and fix a litte bug in `print_obj`.
+- Remove "quoting" and fix a litte bug in `print_object`.
+- Digression: explain `assert`.
+- Implement `xrealloc` as per comments in YT.
+- Implement `createContext` which is a container for a list that is our programming language.
+For now is just a list but can be more.
+- Initial implementation of `exec`.